guard/guard-haml/README.md

 ### Configuring HAML

-If you want to pass options to the Haml engine, you can set the `haml_options` option, e.g.:
+If you want to pass options to the Haml engine, you can set the `:haml_options` option, e.g.:

 ```ruby
 guard :haml, output: 'public', input: 'src', haml_options: { ugly: true } do